rakibnsajib/noble-aurora/content/blog/get-started/index.md

 ---
-title: 🎉 Easily create your own simple yet highly customizable blog
+title: 🤖 Welcome to My Research Journey in AI and Robotics
-summary: Take full control of your personal brand and privacy by migrating away from the big tech platforms!
+summary: Exploring the intersection of Artificial Intelligence, Data Analytics, and Robotics for real-world applications
-date: 2023-10-27
+date: 2024-11-25

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.